 There are approximately 800 Royal Warrants holders, holding around 1100 warrants between them.
 The number – according to the official Royal Warrant Holders Association – changes monthly.
 The Royal grantors can each grant one warrant to a business but some businesses do hold multiple warrants hence the disparity in the above numbers.

 A very astute question.
 Interestingly it does not cover professional services such as banking, solicitors, veterinary services or periodicals to name but four.

 How does a company apply for a Royal Warrant?

-The company in question must have been supplying the Royal Household for 5 years to be considered.
-An individual at the company, a grantee, will make an application and the buyer (at that particular household) decides if it should be passed onto the Royal Warrants Committee.
-If so the application is presented to the committee, chaired by Lord Chamberlain (the senior officer of the Royal Households) who decides on whether to accept.
-It then goes to the grantor – the Queen, the Duke of Edinburgh or the Prince of Wales – who have the final say and can reverse a committee decision.
+The company in question must have been supplying the Royal Household for five years.
+An individual at the company, a grantee, will make an application and the buyer (at that particular household) decides on whether to pass it on to the Royal Warrants Committee.
+If so the application is presented to the committee, chaired by Lord Chamberlain (the senior officer of the Royal Households).
+He decides on whether to accept it.
+If so, it then goes to the grantor – the Queen, the Duke of Edinburgh or the Prince of Wales – who have the final say and can reverse a committee decision.

 Our Meyer & Mortimer letterhead showing our Royal Warrant

 Five years, after which it comes back to ‘The Committee’ for review.

 What happens should a grantor or grantee shuffle off their mortal coil?

 If the grantor should pass, as in the case with the late Queen Mother in 2002, Royal Warrants remain in place for five years.
 If the grantee, in our case Mr Brian Lewis, should leave the company or pass himself then the Royal Warrant automatically comes up for review.
 Bankruptcy or the sale of the business will also initiate a review.